ucbds-infra/otter-grader/docs/using_otter.md

 ### Grading

 Now that you've set up the directory, let's get down to grading.
-Go to the terminal, `cd` into your grading directory (`grading` in the example above), and let's build the `otter` command.
+Go to the terminal, `cd` into your grading directory (`grading` in the example above), and let's build the `otter grade` command.
 The first thing we need is our notebooks path or `-p` argument.
 Otter assumes this is `./`, but our notebooks are located in `./submissions`, so we'll need `-p submissions` in our command.
-We also need a tests directory, which otter assumes is at `./tests`; because this is where our tests are, we're alright on this front, and don't need a `-t` argument.
+We also need a tests directory, which Otter assumes is at `./tests`; because this is where our tests are, we're alright on this front, and don't need a `-t` argument.

-Now we need to tell otter how we've structured our metadata.
+Now we need to tell Otter how we've structured our metadata.
 If you're using a Gradescope or Canvas export, just pass the `-g` or `-c` flag, respectively, with no arguments.
 If you're using a custom metadata file, as in our example, pass the `-j` or `-y` flag with the path to the metadata file as its argument; in our case, we will pass `-y submissions/meta.yml`.

 At this point, we need to make a decision: do we want PDFs?
 If there are questions that need to be manually graded, it might be nice to generate a PDF of each submission so that it can be easily read; if you want to generate PDFs, pass one of the `--pdf`, `--tag-filter`, or `--html-filter` flags (cf. [PDFs](pdfs.md)).
 For our example, let's say that we *do* want PDFs.

 Now that we've made all of these decisions, let's put our command together.
 Our command is:

 ```
-otter -p submissions -y meta.yml --pdf -v
+otter grade -p submissions -y meta.yml --pdf -v
 ```

 Note that Otter automatically found our requirements file at `./requirements.txt`.
 If it had been in a different location, we would have needed to pass the path to it to the `-r` flag.
 Note also that we pass the `-v` flag so that it prints verbose output.
 Once this command finishes running, you will end up with a new file and a new folder in your working directory: